fotiniak/bmipred/README.md

 ## Notes on Reproducibility

+* The manuscript results cannot be exactly reproduced due to sensitive data restrictions
+* The exact data preprocessing and ML pipeline can be tested on the synthetic data
 * We fix `random_state` throughout the pipeline.
 * Splits are **stratified by patient** to avoid leakage: each patient sample appears in exactly one of train/test for a given split.
 * Model selection uses **StratifiedKFold** Cross Validation and **ROC-AUC** scoring by default.